Many wild cat species are at high risk of becoming extinct from habitat loss, poaching, illegal wildlife trade and loss of prey.

 ENDANGERED

 Found in Gir National Park, India and some surrounding areas.
 The number of lions has been increasing since 2010.
-As of 2017, the population was estimated at 650 individuals.
+Current population in 2025 estimated at 891.

 Tigers